 Remove it by pulling outward and twisting to the side at the same time.
 A nice big sucker will pop right off the mother plant.
 These are ready to stick in the ground immediately, and often fruit within a year.

-As pineapple fruit grows, it will have a dark purplish coloration in most varieties.
+As the pineapple fruit grows, it will have a dark purplish coloration in most varieties.

 As it nears maturity, it will turn green.